rcezbc/DockerWebserver/README.md

 # DockerWebserver

-Great!
 Let’s walk through setting up a local development environment with Docker that runs an Nginx server, PHP, and a MySQL database.
 We’ll be using **Docker Compose** to define and manage the different services.
 Here’s a step-by-step guide:

 ### 1. **Install Docker and Docker Compose**
 Before we start, ensure you have Docker Desktop installed on your Windows 11 machine: